finbourne/lusid-sdk-python/sdk/docs/LegalEntitiesApi.md

     api_instance = lusid.LegalEntitiesApi(api_client)
     effective_at = 'effective_at_example' # str | The effective datetime or cut label at which to list the legal entities.
 Defaults to the current LUSID              system datetime if not specified. (optional) as_at = '2013-10-20T19:20:30+01:00' # datetime | The asAt datetime at which to list the legal entities.
 Defaults to return the latest version              of each legal entities if not specified. (optional) page = 'page_example' # str | The pagination token to use to continue listing legal entities from a previous call to list legal entities.
 This  value is returned from the previous call.
-If a pagination token is provided the filter, effectiveAt  and asAt fields must not have changed since the original request. (optional) limit = 56 # int | When paginating, limit the number of returned results to this many.
+If a pagination token is provided the filter, effectiveAt, sortBy  and asAt fields must not have changed since the original request. (optional) limit = 56 # int | When paginating, limit the number of returned results to this many.
 Defaults to 5000 if not specified. (optional) filter = 'filter_example' # str | Expression to filter the result set.
 Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid. (optional) sort_by = ['sort_by_example'] # list[str] | A list of field names or properties to sort by, each suffixed by \" ASC\" or \" DESC\" (optional)